umbraco/UmbracoDocs/Tutorials/Members-Registration-And-Logins/index-v10.md

 ## Create the necessary macros and partial files

-Navigate to the Settings dashboard in the Backoffice, and under Templating section, expand Partial View Macro Files folder and create a new partial view.
+Navigate to the Settings dashboard in the Backoffice, and under Templating section, expand the Partial View Macro Files folder and create a new partial view.

 ![Partial create](images/v8-01-Partial-Macro-Create.png)